 For the next recipe under Chocolates, I have another fusion dish made with Cocoa and Sooju Halwa, making it a sinful Chocolate Sooji Halwa.
 Maybe the south Indian in me, thinks anything made with Rava, sugar becomes a Kesari, so I would even call this a Chocolate Kesari Bath, even though I haven't added any kesar to this, nor the typical Cardamom.

 I just had a small bite of this and Konda promised to enjoy and I even took for my colleagues.
-As I said I was thinking about what next to make, when this thought came up and I had cooked this already in mind couple of times.
+As I said I was thinking about what next to make when this thought came up and I had cooked this already in mind a couple of times.
 My chocolate compound stock is over and even though I had wanted to make it with chocolate, I had to resort to cocoa powder.

 I am still yet to plan for my third day, though I have few ideas.
 Hoping I will get some spark and get the work done soon.

 Chocolate Sooji Halwa

 Rava / Sooji / Semolina - 1/4 cup

 Water - 3 & 1/2 times 1/4 cup

 Ghee - 4 tsp (can increase if needed)